VeriorPies/MineCloud/README.md

 [![Release](https://img.shields.io/github/v/release/VeriorPies/MineCloud)](https://github.com/VeriorPies/Minecloud/releases) [![Documentation](https://img.shields.io/badge/documentation-brightgreen.svg)](https://github.com/VeriorPies/ParrelSync/wiki) [![License](https://img.shields.io/badge/license-MIT-green)](https://github.com/VeriorPies/ParrelSync/blob/master/LICENSE.md) [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-blue.svg)](https://github.com/VeriorPies/ParrelSync/pulls) [![Chats](https://img.shields.io/discord/710688100996743200)](https://discord.gg/TmQk2qG)

-MineCloud is a AWS CDK (Cloud Development Kit) project that allows you to setup your own hassle-free/almost no-cost Minecraft server for your Discord server with minimal time.
+MineCloud is an AWS CDK (Cloud Development Kit) project that allows you to set up your hassle-free/almost no-cost Minecraft server for your Discord server with minimal time.

-(MineCloud came with Minecraft built-in, but can be easily modified to host other multiplayer game server as well)
+(MineCloud came with Minecraft built-in, but can be easily modified to host other multiplayer game servers as well)
 <br>

 ![ShortGif](/images/MCDemo_1080-min.gif)

 <p align="center">
-<b>Enjoy your hassle free Minecraft server with your friends on Discord  with almost no-cost!
+<b>Enjoy your hassle-free Minecraft server with your friends on Discord at almost no cost!
 </b>
 <br>
 </p>

 ## Features

-1. Fully integrated with Discord - start, stop and backup the server with Discord commands
+1. Fully integrated with Discord - start, stop, and backup the server with Discord commands
 2. Auto shutdown and backup when no one is online
-3. Almost free (≈55 cents for 20 hr play / month)
+3. Almost free (≈55 cents for 20 hr play/month)
 4. Fully customizable - installed whatever mods you like
-5. No maintainment cost - don't have time to play?
+5. No maintaining cost - don't have time to play?
 Just leave it there!
 It cost nothing
 6. Can be easily modified to host other multiplayer game servers as well

 #### *Supported Discord Commands*

 - `mc_start`: Start the server
-- `mc_stop` : Stop the server
+- `mc_stop`: Stop the server
 - `mc_restart`: Restart the server process
 - `mc_backup`: Pause the server and create a backup
 - `mc_backup_download`: Get the download link of the latest backup